1920 Georgia Tech Golden Tornado football team: Awards and honors

 Nine of the eleven starters made some writer's All-Southern team.
 Bill Fincher was selected first-team All-American by Walter Camp.
 He was just the fourth southern player to receive this honor.
 Fincher made 31 PAT attempts on the year, and closed his career with a record 122 of 136.

 Captain Flowers was selected as a third-team All-American by the United Press and the International News Service.
 Records conflict as to his rushing totals during the 1920 season.
 According to one account, which acknowledged it was based on incomplete records, Flowers rushed 80 times for 819 yards (10.2 yards per carry), and had 290 punt return yards (16.5 yards per return), in six games.
 According to another account, published by the United Press in 1958, Flowers rushed for 1,425 yards in 1920.
 He also led the country with an average of 49.4 yards per punt; and had a school record for number of drop kicked field goals.
 Coach Alexander said Flowers was the best punter Tech ever had and the best back he ever coached, calling him "pound for pound, my greatest player".

 Championships

 Rooters on either side of Georgia were happy as both Georgia and Tech claimed SIAA titles.
 Florent Gibson of the Pittsburgh Post rated Tech as the best team in the country.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tech's lineup during the 1920 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tech's lineup during the 1920 season with games started at the position reflected in parentheses.
 The chart mimics the offense after the jump shift has taken place.